 QVC parent buying HSN as shopping shifts online

-QVC and Home Shopping Network, long known as bases for home shopping on TV, are combining further as they look at aggressive growth by Amazon and consumer buying shifting even more online.
-Liberty Interactive Corp., which owns QVC and already has 38 percent of HSN, will buy the rest of Home Shopping Network for about $2.6 billion in a stock deal.
+QVC and Home Shopping Network, two of the most well-known home-shopping hubs, are combining further as they look at aggressive growth by Amazon and consumer shopping habits shifting to internet-based retail.
+Liberty Interactive Corp., which owns QVC and already owns 38 percent of HSN, will buy the rest of Home Shopping Network for about $2.6 billion in a stock deal.

 Add your comments below